Ximena Duque

 Ximena Duque (born January 30, 1985) is a Colombian actress and model.

 Biography

-Ximena was born in Cali, Valle del Cauca, Colombia, on January 30, 1985, and at age 12 moved to Miami, Florida, where she began to study acting, diction and accent neutralization.
+Ximena was born in Cali, Valle del Cauca, Colombia, on January 30, 1985, and moved to Miami, Florida at age twelve, where she began to study acting, diction and accent neutralization.

 Career

 2002–2009: Beginnings

-Ximena got her start on the reality show Protagonistas de Novela, dedicated to seeking acting talents.
-In 2005, she began her acting career in the telenovela Soñar no cuesta nada, where she played Jenny.
+Ximena got her start on the show Protagonistas de Novela, a reality show dedicated to seeking acting talents.
+In 2005, she began her acting career in the telenovela Soñar no Cuesta Nada, where she played the character Jenny.
 In 2007, she participated in Pecados Ajenos as María Águilar.
-The next year is part of the telenovela Valeria playing Ana Lucía Hidalgo.
+The next year, she became a part of the telenovela Valeria playing Ana Lucía Hidalgo.
 She was also part of the cast of the telenovela El Rostro de Analía, where she shared credits with Elizabeth Gutiérrez.
 In 2009, she had a minor role in the telenovela Victorinos.
 Throughout the years, Ximena Duque has acted in several telenovelas with Telemundo.